How To Enable SSL On Wix

 How To Enable SSL On Wix - In the Settings tab, navigate to Domains to manage your connected domain and SSL

-If you're using a custom domain and the padlock isn't showing, the domain connection may be incomplete.
+If you are using a custom domain and the padlock is not showing, the domain connection may be incomplete.
 From your Wix dashboard, go to Settings > Domains.
 Here you can see all connected domains and their status.
-A properly connected domain will have SSL applied automatically by Wix - no extra steps needed.
+A properly connected domain will have SSL applied automatically by Wix.
+No extra steps needed.

-If you haven't connected your own domain yet, our guide on how to connect a domain to Wix walks through the full process.
+If you have not connected your own domain yet, our guide on how to connect a domain to Wix walks through the full process.

 Step 4: Check for Mixed Content Warnings